-Sign up for my email list to get the latest book release updates!
+Sign up for my email list to get a free story!

 On December 7th 1941, hundreds of Japanese fighter planes carried out a devastating surprise attack on the American naval base at Pearl Harbor in Hawaii and changed the face of World War II.

 This wide-ranging collection of eight stories by a diverse group of authors, who write wartime fiction,

 commemorates the 75th anniversary of the Battle of Pearl Harbor.
 Few people’s lives were unaffected in some way by that fateful day and these stories reflect this.

 Some of them are set at Pearl Harbor itself, in other parts of the United States and in Singapore.
 Other stories take place in Europe: occupied France, Germany and Northern Ireland.
 They explore the experiences of U.S. servicemen and women, a German Jew, Japanese Americans, a French countess, an Ulster Home Guard, and many others.